Facebook

 Background

-Castor oil is used for constipation and bowel preparation prior to colonoscopy, childbirth, and many other conditions, but there is no good scientific evidence to support these uses.
+People use castor oil for constipation, dry eye, childbirth, and to empty the colon before a colonoscopy.
+It is also used for osteoarthritis, rheumatoid arthritis, and many other conditions, but there is no good scientific evidence to support most of these uses.

-The hull of the castor seed contains a deadly poison called ricin.
-This is why the hull must be removed before use.
+The outer coat (hull) of the castor seed contains a deadly poison called ricin.
+The hull must be removed before use.
 Ricin has been tested as a chemical warfare agent.
 Weapons-grade ricin is purified and produced in particles that are so small they can be breathed in.

 Special Precautions & Warnings:

-Children: Castor oil is POSSIBLY SAFE when taken by mouth in appropriate doses short-term (less than one week).
-Castor oil is POSSIBLY UNSAFE when taken by mouth for more than one week or at a high dose.
-Taking more than the typical children;s dose of 1-15 mL per day, depending on age, can cause a chemical imbalance in the body.
-Castor seeds are UNSAFE if the whole seed is taken by mouth.
+Children: Castor oil is possibly safe when taken by mouth in appropriate doses, short-term.
+But castor oil is possibly unsafe when taken by mouth for more than one week or at doses greater than 1-15 mL daily, depending on age.
+It can cause a chemical imbalance in the body.
+Taking whole castor seeds by mouth is unsafe.

 Intestinal problems: Don't use castor oil if you have a blocked intestine, unexplained stomach pain, or problems with your bile ducts or gall bladder.